yonaguska/WeMos-D1-mini-Weather-Web-Server/README.md

 I have constructed a small Weather Web Server based on a Wemos D2 mini, an OLED display and a BME280 sensor.
-It was programmed using the Arduino IDE and implements a collection of capabilities I borrowed from several other projects I found on around the web.
+It was programmed using the Arduino IDE and implements a collection of capabilities I borrowed from several other projects I found around the web.
 Features include:
 <LI>Connectivity to your home Wifi to publish a web page containing data collected by the program</LI>
 <LI>Date and Time from NIST</LI>
 <LI>emperature, Humidity and Barometric pressure from the BME280 sensor</LI>